 The participatory approach allows us to achieve optimal results and plan interventions and activities that best meet the needs of beneficiaries.

-Our work is often inspired by the capability approach.
-This specific perspective was developed by a winner of the Nobel Prize in Economic Sciences, Amartya Sen, and serves as the intellectual basis of sustainable development.
 This approach holds that the well-being of individuals is one of the main objectives of socio-economic development.
 The capability approach does not simply focus on wealth and GDP as measures of well-being and development, but rather emphasizes capabilities and opportunities —what people can do with the resources they have.

 Applying the capabilities approach to our activities allows us to adopt a multidimensional perspective that takes into account cultural, social, and economic dynamics.